AbdulAhadSiddiqui11/Web-Scraper-OU-Results/README.md

 ## Acknowledgments

 * StackOverflow
-* **Inspiration** : It was cumbersome for me to analyze the results for all my classmates to I dicided to automate this process.
+* **Inspiration** : It was cumbersome for me to analyze the results for all my classmates so I dicided to automate this process.